nonlin-lin-chaos-order-etc-etal/i2pchat/docs/edited_excerpts_from_forum_i2p_thread.md

 ### Details

- * The client works with the I2P - SAM Protocol, default Port 7656 TCP.
+ * The client works with the I2P SAM protocol; default port: 7656 TCP.
- * The communication goes "direct over i2p" from client to client, no server required.
+ * The communication goes «direct over i2p» from client to client, no server is required.
  * […]